 Availability of Gluten-Free products and stores can vary widely depending on what part of the planet you live on.
 Since you’re online as you’re reading this, we’ll assume you know a little about searching Google or whatever your favorite search engine happens to be for Gluten-Free stores in your area.

-Since Chicagoland is our home base, we’ll list a couple of stores in this area that carry Gluten-Free products as examples of what you should look for.
+Since Chicagoland is our home base, we’ll list a couple of stores around the Midwest that carry Gluten-Free products as examples of what you should look for.

-If you’re in Chicago’s southern suburbs there’s the Free From Market, in Orland Park, IL.
+If you’re in Chicago’s southern suburbs there’s New Vitality Health Foods, in Orland Park, IL.

 For those of you with a sweet tooth, check out the family-owned Illinois Nut & Candy, in Skokie, IL.
 Yes, that includes licorice and jelly beans!